 Finally, the Rosewill Galaxy-01 also gets an honorable mention because of its similar price point.
 At $28.99, its only a dollar cheaper than the Tesseract and lacks some of the bold styling and flexibility, but could still be a good option if you are unable to score a Tesseract.

-At 265 watts of estimated power usage, we can classify our build as being reasonably low-power.
+At 265 watts of estimated power usage, we can classify our gaming pc build as being reasonably low-power.
 That doesn’t give us an excuse to buy a low-voltage or cheap power supply though.
 We’re going to want an electrical safety net to make sure out processor, graphics card, and other components can run comfortably without worrying about receiving a steady supply of power.
 To that end, we’re going to go with yet another EVGA power supply, the 500 W1.
 Previously seen in my $500 PC Build Guide.

 You’d be forgiven for not necessarily thinking of EVGA when someone says “Power Supply.”
 No, the name “EVGA” calls to mind images of the absolute-bleeding edge in performance graphics technology in the form of Nvidia’s “Founder Edition” graphics cards, or maybe even the robust yet remarkable ACX and ICX coolers on their Kingpin edition cards.
 In reality, though, EVGA also makes motherboards, cases, and yes power supplies.
 EVGA has a reputation for uncompromising performance and reliability, and their power supplies are no exception.
-At 500 watts with an 80+ White rating, (meaning the power supply is at least 80% efficient at all times) the EVGA 500 W1 delivers all the power we need for our build at just $35.
+At 500 watts with an 80+ White rating, (meaning the power supply is at least 80% efficient at all times) the EVGA 500 W1 delivers all the power we need for our build at under 50 dollars.
 EVGA proudly calls this product an “Unbeatable Value”, and I tend to agree.
 If you’re still not convinced, this unit features a variety of over-and-under voltage protections, as well as a 3-year warranty manufacturer warranty.

 The final piece of the puzzle, the cherry on top- the graphics card.
 In a $700 budget, we’ve finally got a little bit of room to breathe when making our selection, and room to breathe is certainly something we need in this hellish market of crypto mining and inflated prices.
 To that end, we’re going to choose the EVGA Geforce GTX 1060 3GB for our $700 PC Build.

 Now, I would much prefer to take the 6GB edition of the 1060, but with a $70 markup, I simply can’t justify it for this build.
-I won’t argue that $229.99 is a lot for only 3GB, but the reality is 3GB is going to be more than enough for seamless 1080p gaming and you’ll even be able to push 1440p on games like Doom, Fortnite, and Counter-Strike: Global Offensive.
+I won’t argue that it is expensive for only 3GB, but the reality is 3GB is going to be more than enough for seamless 1080p gaming performance and you’ll even be able to push 1440p on games like Doom, Fortnite, and Counter-Strike: Global Offensive.
 Featuring a base clock of 1506MHz and a boost clock of 1708MHz, the GTX 1060 supports Direct X 12, HDMI 2.0, Displayport 1.4, and Dual-Link DVI.
 EVGA offers a 3-year warranty on this card.